nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

 }
 ```

-Change the values of the Principal and Resource keys to utilize the example above
-for your JSON policy.

 The Principal value is the AWS root user for your Cumulus application that will
 access the ORCA archive bucket.
 The value for this resource can be retrieved by
 performing the following.

+First, change your connection to the Cumulus account/OU rather than the Disaster Recovery account/OU.
-Using your AWS CLI client run the following command to get the account number:
+Then, using your AWS CLI client run the following command to get the account number:

 ```bash
 aws sts get-caller-identity